Malzagic/revers-objects/README.md

 - To modify the colors or styles, edit the `tailwind.config.js` file or update the component's class names.
 - Replace the assets in the `src/assets` directory to use custom images.

-## Future Improvements

-- Add animations for a smoother transition during reordering.
-- Improve accessibility by adding ARIA attributes.
-- Add tests to ensure the component behaves as expected.